rehno-lindeque/ml-pkgs/README.md

 ## License

-Identical to nixpkgs in order to make it easy to pull stuff across: expressions are MIT licensed but packages installed by the expressions are under their own licenses.
+Identical to nixpkgs in order to make it easy to pull stuff across: expressions are MIT licensed (except where it is fetched from some other location, e.g. via `fetchurl`) but packages installed by the expressions are under their own licenses.